Vedantshi/vedantshi/README.md

 Welcome to my GitHub!

-I'm a forward-thinking Information Systems graduate student passionate about transforming raw data into powerful, actionable insights.
-I thrive at the intersection of business and technology—using data to drive smarter strategies, meaningful outcomes, and impactful innovation.
+I’m a graduate student in Information Systems who loves turning complex data into clear, impactful insights.
+I bring a business-first mindset to analytics—bridging the gap between raw numbers and strategic decisions through clean data, smart KPIs, and intuitive dashboards.

 ---